Judge warns threat of kidnapping will destroy Takoradi

 “The threat of kidnapping will destroy Takoradi if nothing is done to stop it.
 The four Takoradi kidnapped girls’ case is fresh in the minds of the people and Takoradi is becoming synonymous with kidnapping, which is not good for the people of Takoradi.
 It is clear that her action was to personally benefit from kidnapping and her joke of kidnapping was detrimental to Takoradi and the court thinks the deterrent sentencing must be given”, the verdict as published by Accra-based Citi FM continued.

-The convict, Joana Krah, pleaded guilty of causing fear and deceiving a public officer after she was arrested over the weekend, for faking her abduction.
+The convict, Joana Krah, pleaded guilty to causing fear and deceiving a public officer after she was arrested over the weekend, for faking her abduction.

 The court further gave custody of her child to the godfather.